Prescription weight loss that puts you first

 Published 06/03/2024

-Whether you’re taking Ozempic® (semaglutide) for type 2 diabetes or off-label for weight loss, you may notice a lot of changes in your body.
-But when it comes to your menstrual cycle, you might be wondering what to expect.
+Whether you’re taking Ozempic® (semaglutide) for type 2 diabetes or off-label as a weight loss drug, you may notice a lot of changes in your body.
+And when it comes to your menstrual cycle, you might be wondering what to expect.

 On the other hand, substantial weight loss — which Ozempic can cause — can also impact your period, causing menstrual irregularities.